Charles de Beaumont

 Charles de Beaumont (5 May 1902 – 7 July 1972) was a British fencer.

 Fencing career

-He competed at the 1936, 1948 and 1952 Summer Olympics.
+De Beaumont competed at the 1936, 1948 and 1952 Summer Olympics.

-He represented England and won two gold medals in the Épée individual and the Sabre team and a silver medal in the Épée individual at the 1950 British Empire Games in Auckland, New Zealand.

-He represented England and won a gold medal in the Épée team at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+He represented England and won two gold medals in the Épée individual and the Sabre team and a silver medal in the Épée team at the 1950 British Empire Games in Auckland, New Zealand.
+He also represented England and won a gold medal in the Épée team at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.

 He was a four times British fencing champion, winning the épée title at the British Fencing Championships in 1936, 1937, 1938 and 1953.
+He was an antiques dealer by trade.